 Posted by D. Daniel Sokol

-Elena Carletti (University of Frankfurt - Center for Financial Studies), Philipp Hartmann (European Central Bank) and Steven Ongena (Tilburg University Department of Finance) ask The Economic Impact of Merger Control: What is Special About Banking?
+In their latest paper, Elena Carletti of the University of Frankfurt - Center for Financial Studies, Philipp Hartmann of the European Central Bank (ECB) and Centre for Economic Policy Research (CEPR) and Steven Ongena of Tilburg University analyze The Economic Impact of Merger Control Legislation.

-ABSTRACT: There is a long-standing debate about the special nature of banks.
-Based on a unique dataset of legislative changes in industrial countries, we identify events that strengthen competition policy, analyze their impact on banks and non-financial firms and explain the reactions observed with institutional features that distinguish banking from non-financial sectors.
-Covering nineteen countries for the period 1987 to 2004, we find that banks are special in that a more competition-oriented regime for merger control increases banks' stock prices, whereas it decreases those of non-financial firms.
-Moreover, bank merger targets become more profitable and larger.
-A major determinant of the positive bank returns, after controlling inter alia for the general quality of institutions and individual bank characteristics, is the opaqueness that characterizes the institutional setup for supervisory bank merger reviews.
-Thus strengthening competition policy in banking may generate positive externalities in the financial system that offset unintended adverse side effects on efficiency introduced through supervisory policies focusing on prudential considerations and financial stability.
-Legal arrangements governing competition and supervisory control of bank mergers may therefore have important implications for real activity.
+ABSTRACT: Based on a unique dataset of legislative changes in industrial countries, we identify events that strengthen the competition control of mergers and acquisitions, analyze their impact on banks and non-financial firms and explain the different reactions observed with specific regulatory characteristics of the banking sector.
+Covering nineteen countries for the period 1987 to 2004, we find that more competition-oriented merger control increases the stock prices of banks and decreases the stock prices of non-financial firms.
+Bank targets become more profitable and larger, while those of non-financial firms remain mostly unaffected.
+A major determinant of the positive bank returns is the degree of opaqueness that characterizes the institutional setup for supervisory bank merger reviews.
+The legal design of the supervisory control of bank mergers may therefore have important implications for real activity.